 VAT is a type of sales tax that replaced, well, Sales Tax, as a better way to account for who has to pay.
-The original challenge was since sales taxes are paid by the final consumer, the burden used to be on businesses to prove they are just resellers.
+The original challenge was that since sales taxes are paid by the final consumer, the burden used to be on businesses to prove they are just resellers.

 With VAT, the tax obligation is transferred by each manufacturer forward until it is paid by the final consumer.
-They do this by claiming the VAT they paid, then paying the VAT they charged the next person.
+They do this by claiming the VAT they paid, and then paying the VAT they charged the next person.

 In other words, they pay tax on the value they added.
 By adding the VAT rate to their original price, businesses paying VAT are simply remitting the tax that is due at that point.